BestReviews is reader-supported and may earn an affiliate commission. Details

 A few reviews reported having issues with the net and straps deteriorating over time.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Not everyone is content to lounge by the pool all summer.
 If you long for a little activity or friendly competition, a swimming pool volleyball set might be the perfect addition to your backyard.

 But you’ve got some decisions to make before you start playing.
 Swimming pool volleyball sets can be a permanent fixture around your pool, or they can be inflatable sets that are easy to store.
 Some are only nets, while others include poles, mounts, and a water volleyball.

 The right set for you will depend in large part on your pool setup, available storage, and plans for the set itself.
 Armed with the right information about your options, you’ll be able to find a set with everything you need.
-Our guide has you covered, and our matrix has our picks for the five best swimming pool volleyball sets on the market.

 The first thing you’ll need to decide is which type of swimming pool volleyball set is right for your pool.

 Inflatable sets include an inflatable base with poles from which a net is suspended.
 While these sets aren’t the most stable option, they are the easiest to store and set up.
 The poles are typically stabilized by straps that attach to the top of the pole and bottom of the base.
 As the strap is tightened, the net pulls taut.
 These models float on top of the water but are kept in place by weights on either side of the base.
 Inflatable volleyball nets may not be as stable as other options, but they can be used in a good-sized inground or above ground pool.